osmsc/SimVascular/Externals/README-build-externals.txt

    you only need to run prep once even if you rebuild multiple times (as long as the script doesn't get updated!).

+5a.
+When building on CentOS 8, you must allow all hosts to connect
+    so the Qt installer can run:

+% xhost +

-5. On CentOS, you must also use the updated toolchain:
+5b.
+On CentOS 7, you must also use the updated toolchain:

    scl enable devtoolset-6 bash
    scl enable rh-git29 bash